daVinci2793/proxmox-helper/README.md

 nano /opt/donetick/config/selfhosted.yaml
 ```

-After editing the configuration, restart the service:
+After editing the configuration, restart the service for the changes to take effect:

 ```bash
 systemctl restart donetick